The White Stripes: Achievements

 The White Stripes were the recipients of a Brit Award, six Grammy Awards, one Meteor Music Award, five MTV Video Music Awards, one MTV Europe Music Award, one MuchMusic Video Award, and one NME Award.
 They also broke a brief Guinness World Record in 2009 for the shortest concert.
 They were nominated for the Rock and Roll Hall of Fame in 2023, their first year of eligibility, and inducted in 2025.

 The White Stripes have three albums on NMEs "500 Greatest Albums of All Time" list: De Stijl at 395, Elephant at 116, and White Blood Cells at 77.
 (Note: White Blood Cells is placed at 77, but is under the name De Stijl because of a misprint/typo.)
 The Rock and Roll Hall of Fame placed White Blood Cells at 178 on their "Definitive 200 Albums of All Time" list.
 White Blood Cells and Elephant appear on various editions of Rolling Stone's "500 Greatest Albums of All Time" list: on its 2012 edition, White Blood Cells ranked 497 and Elephant ranked 391; on its 2020 edition, Elephant ranked 449.
 Rolling Stone also included "Seven Nation Army" on their "250 Greatest Songs of the 21st Century So Far" list and multiple editions of their "500 Greatest Songs of All Time" list.
 In 2025, The Guardian included "Seven Nation Army" on their list of defining events in popular culture of the 21st century.

 In 2015, Rolling Stone dubbed the White Stripes the sixth greatest duo of all time.
 The same publication included Jack on its list of "The 100 Greatest Guitarists of All Time" in 2010, and Meg on its list of the "100 Greatest Drummers of All Time" in 2016.
 In 2024, American Songwriter included the White Stripes on their list of the "Greatest (And Most Influential) Rock Music Duos Ever".
 In 2025, Ultimate Classic Rock placed the band first on their list of "Top 20 American Rock Bands of the 2000s."
+Also in 2025, Billboard magazine placed them at number 33 on their list of "Best Rock Bands of All Time".
+That same year, Forbes ranked the band at number 17 on their list of the "35 Top Bands And Musical Artists Of The 2000s".